-Almost 130 million people worldwide need humanitarian assistance, and the gap is growing between the need for aid and available funding.
-This means the humanitarian response must become more efficient and better adapt to the contexts in which it operates.
+With more than 132 million people worldwide requiring humanitarian assistance, the gap between the need for aid and available funding is growing.
+To address this gap, humanitarian responses must become more efficient and effective at delivering aid to those who need it most.

-To optimize the efficiency and impact of cash transfers, humanitarian actors must harness the technology and expertise of private-sector partners.
-Public-private partnerships mean quicker and more efficient transfers in challenging environments.
-These partnerships can link poor and often remote populations, into financial systems that can deliver assistance over time.
+However, to disburse cash payments quickly and effectively in challenging environments, humanitarian actors need to harness the technology and expertise of private-sector partners.
+Public-private partnerships can link poor and often remote populations with financial systems that can provide assistance over time.